omarkhair/Mini-DataBase-Engine/README.md

-﻿# Welcome to our Mini Database Engine!
+﻿# Welcome to our Mini Database Engine!!

 This project is an application of the **Advanced Database** course where we are concerned with database optimization and file organization on disk.
 It is a simplified version of a DBMS (Database Management System) where only the following operations are supported:-
 1. Creating table.